 Every student in Year 7 and 8 will be read aloud to by their form tutor for 20 minutes for seven days each fortnight.
 All students in each year will read the same book at the same time so that they can chat about the characters and issues with their friends.
 The books have been chosen after consultation with staff and parents.
 We’ve aimed for a mixture of traditional and popular ‘classics’, as well as considering the opportunity for diverse representation and important moral and cultural ideas.
 Mainly though, we have tried to choose much loved books that we think everyone can really enjoy because they are gripping, funny, scary, emotional, thought provoking or powerful.
 As well as tutor reading, we will still of course be encouraging students to read widely for pleasure and giving time to library use in English lessons.

-Students in Years 7 and 8 are reading the following:
+Students in Years 7, 8 and 9 are reading the following:

 This dystopian classic is by turns funny, scary and sad.
 It follows young Jonas, who lives in a world completely free of crime, colour, conflict … and choice.